-Runestone Electric Association held its Annual Meeting on Thursday, April 28 at the Alexandria Area High School Performing Arts Center.
-Board of Directors seats were determined in Districts 1 and 4 and scholarships were awarded to 14 students.
+Runestone Electric Association held its Annual Meeting on Thursday, April 27, at the Alexandria Area High School Performing Arts Center.
+Board of Directors seats were determined in Districts 3, 6 and 7, and scholarships were awarded to 18 students (see story on page 3).

 Immediately following the adjournment of the meeting, the Board of Directors held a Reorganizational Meeting to elect officers.
-Elected to their positions were Barbara Johnson (District 2), President; Gary (Andy) Anderson (District 1), Vice President; Mike Loken (District 5), Secretary; and Dave Staples (District 4), Treasurer.
-Other directors on the board include Clif Patrick (District 6), Matthew Mattson (District 7), and Audrey Hjelle (District 3).
+Elected to their positions were Gary (Andy) Anderson (District 1), President; Mike Loken (District 5), Vice President; Matthew Mattson (District 7), Treasurer; and Dave Staples (District 4), Secretary.
+Other directors on the board include Barbara Johnson (District 2), Audrey Hjelle (District 3), and Joel Seela (District 6).

-Runestone Electric’s bylaws allow for uncontested director elections to be elected by acclamation, as was the case in District 1, where Gary (Andy) Anderson, Parkers Prairie, ran unopposed and was re-elected.
+Runestone Electric’s bylaws allow for uncontested director elections to be elected by acclamation, as was the case in District 3, where Audrey Hjelle, Barrett, ran unopposed and was